jonnygrealish64/fundamentals-of-data-analysis/README.md

 The legend parameter is used to display a list, in order to explain each slice and their respective titles and colors within the pie chart, along with adding a title to the legend: plt.legend(title = "Five Popular Fast Foods :P")

+#3: Table:
+The table() function is used in Python to create tables or add a table to axes.
+The important parameters within the table() function are outlined below: matplotlib.pyplot.table(
+    cellText = 2D list with string values: this is the text to be placed within the cells of the table, cellColours = 2D list of matplotlib color specs: this sets the background colours of cells, cellLoc = {'left', 'center', 'right'}: this aligns the values within cells, 'right' is set as the default, colWidths = list of float: this sets the width of the columns, rowLabels = list of strings: this contains the text of the cells of the rows, rowColours = list of matplotlib color specs: this sets the row colours in the table, rowLoc = {'left', 'center', 'right'}: this aligns the values within rows, 'left' is set as the default, colLabels = list of strings: this contains the text of the cells of the columns, colColours = list of matplotlib color specs: this sets the column colours in the table, colLoc = {'left', 'center', 'right'}: this aligns the values within columns, 'center' is set as the default, loc = string: this is the position of the cell with respect to the axes, 'bottom' is set as the default, bbox = Bbox: this is a bounding box to insert the table into, edges = {'open', 'closed', 'horizontal', 'vertical'}: the cell edges to be drawn with a line, 'closed' is set as the default, **kwargs
+                       )

+One method of creating a table is via the use of custom values entered by the user:
+    the table_data array is passed into the cellText parameter as follows: (cellText = table_data), the column names can be specified with the colLabels parameter: (colLabels = column_labels) the table is placed at the center of the respective axes via: (loc = "center")

+import matplotlib.pyplot as plt fig, ax = plt.subplots(1, 1)
+table_data = [
+              [10, 24, 37],
+              [55, 69, 76],
+              [84, 96, 108]
+             ]
+column_labels = ["Column 1", "Column 2", "Column 3"]
+ax.axis('tight')
+ax.axis('off')
+ax.table(
+         cellText = table_data,
+         colLabels = column_labels,
+         loc = "center"
+        )

+A second method we can use to generate a table is passing a Pandas DataFrame and a NumPy array as a cellText parameter.
+This generates the table via the Pandas DataFrame, df.
+The values of df are passed into the cellText parameter, and the column names of df are passed into the colLabels parameter, and the rowLabels parameter acts as a label for the rows in the table:

+import pandas as pd
+import matplotlib.pyplot as plt fig, ax = plt.subplots(1, 1)
+table_data = [
+              [10, 24, 37],
+              [55, 69, 76],
+              [84, 96, 108]
+             ]
+column_labels = ["Column 1", "Column 2", "Column 3"]
+df = pd.DataFrame(data, columns = column_labels)
+ax.axis('tight')
+ax.axis('off')
+ax.table(
+         cellText = df.values,
+         colLabels = df.columns,
+         rowLabels = ["A", "B", "C"],
+         loc = "center"
+        )
+plt.show()

+We can also add colours to particular fields in order to distinguish the row and column labels, using the rowColours and colColours parameters: ax.table(
+         cellText = df.values,
+         colLabels = df.columns,
+         rowLabels = ["Row A", "Row B", "Row C"], rowColours = ["orange"] * 3,
+         colColours = ["green"] * 3,
+         cellLoc = "center",
+         loc = "center"
+        )
+We can also modify the created table by passing in parameters (**kwargs) to modify font size of data points, or scaling the entire table to a specified size, etc: table.set_fontsize(15) table.scale(1, 3)

 CAO Points Notebook (40%):
 Include a Jupyter notebook called cao.ipynb that contains the following:
 10%: An overview of how to load CAO points info from the CAO website into a pandas data frame.